Sitecore/MVP-Site/README.md

 (Wait for all deployments to show 'green' in the dashboard - this can take a while!)

-### Update local hosts file
-Finally we ca get the external IP assigned by the ingress with the following command

-`kubectl get service -l app=nginx-ingress --namespace ingress-basic`

-Update your hosts file for the external IP for the following Host  names

-- <<EXTERNAL_IP>> cm.mvp
-- <<EXTERNAL_IP>> cd.mvp
-- <<EXTERNAL_IP>> id.mvp
-- <<EXTERNAL_IP>> rendering.mvp

 ### Serialisation
-- Run `dotnet sitecore login -a https://id.mvp -h https://cm.mvp --allow-write true` to authenticate your CLI with Id Server
+- Run `dotnet sitecore login -a https://mvp-id.robearlam.com -h https://mvp-cm.robearlam.com --allow-write true` to authenticate your CLI with Id Server
 - Run `dotnet sitecore ser push` to push the content items to Sitecore
 - Run `dotnet sitecore publish` to publish the content items
-- Browse the the rendering host URL in your browser (https://rendering.mvp)
+- Browse the the rendering host URL in your browser (https://mvp.robearlam.com)